 I spoke with them about the journey of running their first business and the lessons they’ve learned along the way.

 Editor’s note: We’ve chosen to protect Marc and Noah’s business from extra competition by not revealing the name of their store.
-That said, we’ll be taking a deep dive into their products, sales results, and sharing their tips for success.
+That said, we’ll be taking a deep dive into their product research tips, sales results, and sharing their tips for success.